 sudo apt update && sudo apt install firefox

-Once install completes you will need to restart Firefox if currently running.
+Finally, restart Firefox if it is currently running.

-Install Firefox Nightly (Alpha) in Linux Mint or Ubuntu from PPA repository
+Install Firefox Nightly in Ubuntu from PPA repository

 Only the bravest among you will want to install Firefox Nightly builds on Ubuntu.
 These versions come with no warranty, are often updated multiple times a day, and break often.